Living in Saudi Arabia

 - Clothing, both high-end and sportswear are easy to find.

 - There are lots of consumer electronics stores that sell the latest computer, audio and video equipment.
-Videos and DVDs are also available, but expect that many will be censored.
+DVDs are also available but expect that many will be censored.
 Many Saudi Arabians and expats watch films via satellite and download movies from the Internet.

 - Jewelry shopping in the gold souqs is popular among the expatriates.